Overview

 In the Configuration tab, select one of the motors driving the actuator

-Make sure the toggle “Use the end of travels sensors for motor“ is turned on.
+Make sure the toggle “Use {MotorName}’s sensors“ toggle is turned off.

 Once properly configured, these motors will be synchronized using “Common Position Target” mode.